 OWU fraternities and sororities are affiliated with the National Panhellenic Conference, North-American Interfraternity Conference, and the National Pan-Hellenic Council, ensuring that the local chapters adhere to Greek standards across the country.
 These national groups also help local chapters promote the value of Greek life through college and beyond.

-When you Go Greek at OWU, you enter a brotherhood comprised of your fraternity members as well as those affiliated with other fraternities on campus.
+When you join a fraternity at OWU, you join not only a brotherhood comprised of your fraternity members but join those affiliated with other fraternities on campus into a fraternal community.
 The Interfraternity Council (IFC) is a group whose goal is to improve and advance fraternity life on campus.
 Ten representatives serve on IFC to promote not only the shared interest amongst chapters but have the motiviation to create a better community, better chapters, and better men.

-When you Go Greek at OWU, you don’t just enter a sisterhood of your pledged sorority members.
-You also become a member of a larger Panhellenic community.
+When you join a sorority at OWU, you don’t just enter a sisterhood within your chapter, but you also join a larger Panhellenic community.

-The Panhellenic Council, composed of eight officers representing the member organizations, is committed to ensuring the growth of sorority life on the OWU campus.
-The Council devises strategies for developing Greek life so that it has a positive impact on those involved, on the University, and on the local community.
-The Council is also responsible for reporting to the National Panhellenic Conference on the status of sorority life at OWU.
-Panhellenic Council offers ample opportunities to hone your leadership skills while in college and then beyond through the Alumnae Panhellenic Council.
+The Panhellenic Council, composed of ten officers representing the member organizations, is committed to ensuring the growth of sorority life on the OWU campus.
+The Council devises strategies for developing sorority life so that it has a positive impact on those involved, on the University, and on the local community.
+The Panhellenic Council offers ample opportunities to hone your leadership skills while in college and then beyond.

 While these organizations are non-residential at OWU, the University partners with Otterbein University and Capital University to encourage membership growth and breadth through Alumni Chapters and City-wide organizations.
 These organizations promote leadership, social, service, and philanthropic opportunities both during and beyond the collegiate experience.

-When you join fraternity or sorority life at OWU, you join a community of diverse individuals, with a variety of interests / majors, who are deeply committed to academics.
+When you join fraternity or sorority life at OWU, you join a community of diverse individuals, with a variety of interests/majors, who are deeply committed to academics.
 Ohio Wesleyan is home to two honor societies for members of fraternities or sororities: The Order of Omega and Gamma Sigma Alpha.

 The idea for an honorary society for fraternity men is attributed to Parker F. Enwright, advisor to fraternities at the University of Miami in the mid-to-late 1950s.
 The original Order of Omega constitution was approved by the Organizations Committee at the University of Miami on April 14, 1959, the recognized founding date.
 (Enright later accepted a position at the University of Pittsburgh, where he also initiated an Order of Omega chapter in 1964.)